Send an SMS Message

 number

-An id to assign to message in the metadata of your message, this externalID
+An id to assign to message in the metadata of your message, this externalID is included in webhook notifications.

 properties